 Vienna is perceived as an old and traditional city, steeped in history and classical elements of the country’s past.
-It is generally not associated with contemporary art, however unbeknownst to most tourists; Vienna’s contemporary art scene is actually thriving behind the cover of the city’s palaces and antique buildings.
+It is not generally associated with contemporary art, however, unbeknownst to most tourists, Vienna’s contemporary art scene is actually thriving behind the cover of the city’s palaces and antique buildings.

+The city’s art hotspot of these days is in Schleifmühlgasse, located in the 4th district, however there are museums and galleries located throughout.
 What many definitely do not expect to find is the street art gracing the walls of Vienna.
-Street artists have become a big deal in this city; ROA and Nychos to name a couple.
-If it’s a nice day outside and you’d rather not stay inside museums, the city definitely has plenty to offer outdoors that should fill your day just as well.
+Street artists have become to gain a significant position in this city, with ROA and Nychos to name a couple.

 Finally, Galerie Ulysses has been at the forefront of the Vienna Contemporary Art scene since 1974.
 The directors have 2 different aims in their approaches.
-One likes to focus on American Contemporary Art whilst the other directs his attention to the European Art Scene.
+One likes to focus on the American Contemporary Art whilst the other directs his attention to the European Art Scene.
 This means that any visitor to the gallery is well-exposed to a diverse range of works.